roppa/tdd-fundamentals/README.md

 });
 ```

-## DOM
+## Course

-Jest comes with a **mock** DOM environment, `jsdom`, which simulates the DOM as if you were in the browser!
-Again, this is one of the great things about Jest - it covers a lot of bases.
+The above is a small sample of the [TDD using Javascript and Jest course on Udemy](https://www.udemy.com/course/test-driven-development-using-javascript-and-jest/) which goes into more details about the solution.

 ## References